 - Google Display Network

-- Social Networks
+- Social Media

-Next, choose who will see your ads.
-Here are some common types of display targeting:
+These are the most common types of display targeting:

 Display Ads vs. Search Ads: How Are They Different?

 From search to social to programmatic, there’s a lot of opportunity to be found in paid media.